Public Outreach

 Emriver models can create dynamic conversations, encouraging community leaders to consider the value of rivers in the decisions they make.
 The models demonstrate river management practices that can be applied during construction or development projects, and during pre-disaster mitigation and post-disaster recovery.

-The Vermont Agencies of Natural Resources, in partnership with the Vermont Agency of Transportation, developed the Rivers and Roads Program using the Emriver Em2 geomodel to explain how rivers work and how to design, construct, and maintain roads and bridges to create greater river stability and more flood-resilient transportation infrastructure.
+- The Vermont Agencies of Natural Resources, in partnership with the Vermont Agency of Transportation, developed the Rivers and Roads Program using the Emriver Em2 stream table to explain how rivers work and how to design, construct, and maintain roads and bridges to create greater river stability and more flood-resilient transportation infrastructure.
+Watch the Video about the program

 - The ‘River Road Show’ is an award-winning program of the Ottauquechee Natural Resources Conservation District (ONRCD)